03 Sep When to Fertilize Newly Installed Sod

 When can I begin transitioning my lawn to a regular fertilizer schedule?

 You can generally transition from an establishment fertilizer schedule to a regular fertilizer schedule after the first 30 days of establishment are up.
 The same can be said if you follow the New Lawn Starter Box schedule above.
 Depending on the season you install your grass, you may be transitioning to the beginning of spring with the Spring Fertilizer Box.
 If you installed your sod in the summer, you may need to transition to the Fall Fertilizer Box.
 Seasonal boxes differ as temperatures and soil conditions change throughout the year—your lawn needs certain nutrients at different times.
 For example, the Fall Fertilizer Box serves to help your lawn recover from the heat of summer and prepare for winter dormancy.

 Lawnifi has made it easy to purchase an entire subscription for all three seasonal Lawnifi boxes that you can make annual or monthly payments on.
 This is actually cheaper than purchasing each seasonal box individually.
-Be sure to also refer to our Homeowner Maintenance Guides for bermudagrass, bluegrass, centipedegrass, fescue, St. Augustine and zoysia after the first 30 days are up.
+For those who prefer traditional granular fertilizer applications, check out Lawnifi Foundation, a granular fertilizer that can be used throughout the different seasons all year long.
+Refer to our Homeowner Maintenance Guides for bermudagrass, bluegrass, centipedegrass, fescue, St. Augustine and zoysia after the first 30 days are up.
 Each of the guides lay out maintenance tips for spring, summer and fall.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.